top of page

 Patterns of commonwealth growth include:

-Twin Commonwealths - Leaders may recognize the signs that indicate a community is ready to grow, and decide to start a separate organization with the same form, structure, practices, and governing documents as the original commonwealth, in order to assure the new commonwealth closely resembles the existing commonwealth.
+Twin Commonwealth - Leaders may recognize the signs that indicate a community is ready to grow, and decide to start a separate organization with the same form, structure, practices, and governing documents as the original commonwealth, in order to ensure the new commonwealth closely resembles the existing commonwealth.
 These twin commonwealths include membership from the original commonwealth, and join together for community events to continue relationships.
 Leadership from both commonwealths should communicate often, sharing experiences, ideas, and insights.

-Sister Commonwealths - A community member decides to begin another commonwealth, with the current commonwealth board’s blessing, and may or may not continue with some of the same forms, structures, and patterns as the original commonwealth.
+Sister Commonwealth - A community member decides to begin another commonwealth, with the current commonwealth board’s blessing, and may or may not continue with some of the same forms, structures, and patterns as the original commonwealth.
 Regardless, the intent is to leave on positive terms, with mutual respect.
 The sister commonwealth and Lighthouse Academy may choose to have ongoing communication.

 Parent Commonwealth - A leader of a commonwealth, or a board of a commonwealth, may choose to create multiple commonwealths that all operate under the leadership of one board or person.
 Consistency across commonwealths may be a result, with similar forms, structures, and patterns as the original commonwealth a possibility, though keeping one central leadership structure may impact the roles members and leaders play in each community.